 Why Dystopian?
 It’s a question I inevitably get asked every time the topic of the books and essays I pen, are discussed.
 My short answer is this: Do I get a choice?
 My long answer then ensues: It’s what makes us human.

 The dystopian society is the stable society (albeit not one we fancy ourselves in) in which a fundamental freedom or sacrifice has occurred.
+A dystopian society is an avoidable one.

 Once the dystopian society strips bare the threads of humanity, only then can we truly understand what it means to be alive.